ses3332002/demo/README.md

     * Slider with support of touch screens;
     * Dynamic loading weather and currency informers with an AJAX requests from a third-party resources;
     * Full set of favicons;
-    * Dark theme of browser / OS supporting;
+    * Dark theme of browser/OS supporting;
     * Legacy code with jQuery and jQuery plugins;
-    * Built with Gulp and Sass.
+    * Built with Gulp.

 [Code base](https://github.com/ses3332002/goit/tree/master/demo/demo3)